 To load-balance workloads on vSphere, use NSX Advanced Load Balancer, also known as Avi Load Balancer, Essentials Edition.
 You must deploy the NSX Advanced Load Balancer in your vSphere instance before you deploy management clusters.
 See Install VMware NSX Advanced Load Balancer on a vSphere Distributed Switch.

-Before you can deploy a management cluster to vSphere, you must import into vSphere a base image template for the OS and Kubernetes versions that the management cluster nodes run on.
-VMware publishes base image templates in OVA format for each OS and Kubernetes version supported for management and workload clusters.
-After importing the OVA, you must convert the resulting VM into a VM template.
-For information about the versions of Kubernetes that each Tanzu Kubernetes Grid release supports, see the release notes for that release.
+Before you can deploy a cluster to vSphere, you must import into vSphere a base image template containing the OS and Kubernetes versions that the cluster nodes run on.
+For each supported pair of OS and Kubernetes versions, VMware publishes a base image template in OVA format, for deploying clusters to vSphere.
+After you import the OVA into vSphere, you must convert the resulting VM into a VM template.

-Download a Tanzu Kubernetes Grid OVA for the management cluster nodes, which can be one of:
+Download a Tanzu Kubernetes Grid OVA for the cluster nodes.
+For the management cluster, this must be one of the Kubernetes v1.20.5 OVA downloads.

 Important: Make sure you download the most recent OVA base image templates in the event of security patch releases.
 You can find updated base image templates that include security patches on the Tanzu Kubernetes Grid product download page.